justinjest/python-essentials/assignments/01IntroToPython.md

 ### **Task 4: Data Type Conversion**
 - Create a function called data_type_conversion.
 It takes two parameters, the value and the name of the data type requested, one of float, str, or int.
 Return the converted value.
 - Error handling: The function might be called with a bad parameter.
 For example, the caller might try to convert the string "nonsense" to a float.
 Catch the error that occurs in this case.
-If this error occurs, return the string "You can't convert nonsense to a float!", except you use the value and data type that are passed as parameters -- so again you use a formatted string.
+If this error occurs, return the string `You can't convert {value} into a {type}.`, except you use the value and data type that are passed as parameters -- so again you use a formatted string.

 ---